10 ways of getting your ad hoc bills paid quicker

 7. Ask for some payment upfront for big jobs or new clients or really any ad hoc job!

-10. Have a payment strategy for clients in place. (i.e when a bill becomes overdue by a certain amount it will trigger a series of events; phone call to client, formal letter to client, small claims court proceedings notice)
+10. Have a payment strategy for clients in place. (i.e. when a bill becomes overdue by a certain amount, it will trigger a series of events: a phone call to the client, a formal letter to the client, and then a small claims court proceedings notice, etc).